seamplex/feenox/README.markdown

 For example, let us consider the famous chaotic [Lorenz’ dynamical system][].
-Here is one way of getting an image of the butterfly-shaped attractor using FeenoX to compute it and [gnuplot][] to draw it.
+Here is one way of getting an image of the butterfly-shaped attractor using FeenoX to compute it and [Gnuplot][] to draw it.
 Solve

 <div class="only-in-format texi plain gfm">